SarahEGreer/DeCuisine/README.md

 ## Conclusion

 De Cuisine: Meal Planner offers a comprehensive solution for meal planning, recipe management, and grocery list integration.
-This README file outlines the steps necessary to set up and run the application successfully.
 If you encounter any issues, please refer to the "Common Issues & Solutions" section for troubleshooting assistance.